 Wrong, that’s where SecureCircle comes in.
 SecureCircle is the world’s first data-centric, always-on data security solution.
 SecureCircle controls access and prevents data breaches by persistently and transparently securing data regardless of where it is created, consumed, stored, or modified.
 SecureCircle secures any file type or file extension, any file size, including source code.
 By leveraging a zero-trust data security approach, SecureCircle provides the following benefits:

 - Security that follows your data, in transit, at rest, and even in use, no matter where it is created, consumed, stored, or modified.

 - Control that is never compromised while enabling access.

 - Tracking of every action that happens to data; everything is an auditable event.

 By having full control of your data you don’t need to rely on users to make security decisions.

-To see a demo of SecureCircle, watch their technical segment on Enterprise Security Weekly here.
-You can also watch their technical training on the limitations of traditional data security here.
-Or visit securityweekly.com/securecircle for more information.
+To see a demo of SecureCircle, watch their technical segment on Enterprise Security Weekly here, watch their technical training on the limitations of traditional data security here, register for their on-demand webcast, Zero Trust DLP, or visit securityweekly.com/securecircle for more information.